Two Great Days ATVing in Northern Maine

 There’s nothing more thrilling than ATVing in the vast wilderness of Aroostook County.
 Come along on a thrilling two-day adventure through the untapped wilderness.
 Aroostook County has over 1,300 miles of marked trails waiting to be explored.
-The vast network of trails weave rugged paths, pine groves, rivers, streams, bogs, and farmlands.
-The trails are lovingly maintained by local community sporting clubs, and through partnerships with private landowners, so access is easy, and connecting to other communities throughout the trails is a breeze.
-The combination of colorful fall foliage and milder temperatures in September makes it undeniable that now is time to explore the trails.
-Later in the season, keep autumn temperatures in mind and stay cozy and safe with some hunter’s orange.
+The vast network of trails weave along rugged paths through pine groves, rivers, streams, bogs, and farmlands.
+The trails are lovingly maintained by local community sporting clubs and through partnerships with private landowners, so access is easy, and connecting to other communities throughout the trails is a breeze.

-Visiting The County in the fall is always a great adventure.
+Visiting The County in the summer is always a great adventure.
 Aside from the gorgeous landscapes, the area is full of eclectic festivals that are fun for the whole family.
 So plan your ATV trip accordingly and make sure to look at the calendar of events to see what's happening.

 Pack your gear, load up the trucks and get ready for a fun-filled adventure in the Crown of Maine.
 Request a free guidebook and maps of the region be mailed to you - click here!

 If you want to soak in a bit of history before starting your day, visit the Caribou Historical Society that houses more than 10,000 artifacts and features an 1860’s one-room schoolhouse replica.
-Or if you’re in the mood for some quintessential fall fun, mosey through the corn maze at Goughan’s Berry Farm offers a variety of family-friendly activities and while you’re there, try the homemade ice cream, make a purchase in the gift shop, and peruse their overflowing baskets of fresh produce.
+Or if you’re in the mood for some quintessential summer fun, Goughan’s Berry Farm offers a variety of family-friendly activities and while you’re there, try the homemade ice cream, make a purchase in the gift shop, and peruse their overflowing baskets of fresh produce.

 After a fun day of riding, stop at the Northern Maine Brewing Company and order a flight of beer or check out the specialty pizza options at Frederick’s Southside.
-Overnight accommodations are available at The Caribou Inn & Convention Center or Russel’s Motel.
+Overnight accommodations are available at the Caribou Inn & Convention Center or Russell’s Motel.

 Start your day in the town of Houlton, where activities and attractions are abundant.
 The downtown/market square area has some great cuisine options and unique shops.
 Spending some time exploring before you hit the trails will not disappoint.
 Begin your day at Sadie’s Bakery and grab a freshly made doughnut before they sell out.
 Mosey over to the Riverfront Park and Gateway Bridge for a scenic walk along the Meduxnekeag River Trails; there are numerous plaques to read with illustrations detailing the local history, spot wildlife along the walk, and find the three bronze kinetic wind sculptures.

 Once you arrive back in Houlton, pop into the Downunder Sports Pub, where there is something for everyone on the menu.
-Over 20 Maine craft beers are available, and delicious food options include wings, steaks, seafood, pizza, and more!
+Over 20 Maine craft beers are available, and delicious food options include wings, steak, seafood, pizza, and more!
 There is seasonal outdoor seating and lots of fun arcade-style games, including a golf simulator.
 If a quieter spot is what you’re after, try The Vault Restaurant for some gourmet menu items like grilled yellowfin tuna or lobster ravioli.
-Settle down for the night and rest your head at the Brookside Inn, Smyrna or The Shiretown Inn and Suites.
+Settle down for the night and rest your head at The Brookside Inn, Smyrna, or the Shiretown Inn and Suites, Houlton.